The Price-Pareto growth model of networks with community structure: Experiments

-Similarly, as per Figure~\ref{fig:dblp-density}, our modelled densities fits well to most of the clusters with again an especially good fit to the tails while keeping the peaks closely approximated as well.
-Notably, there are clusters with degree sequences that our model was not able to capture properly, but we believe that this is to be expected from real dataset where the behaviour of the network is not fully predictable.
-We should also note that our parameter estimates and degree estimates are all related to each other through the equations.
-That is, we cannot improve a fit to one community (e.g., ``Control theory'') without risking that fit to another community (e.g., ''Computer science'') suffers a decline in quality.
-As such, the quality of the density estimation should be considered in total for all communities simultaneously.
-As for fitting to the whole network, we observe that the density resulting from the standard 3DSI model is almost identical to the density from our model aside from the tail, which suggests that we can use the standard model to approximate the global degree sequence.
+As for fitting to the whole network, we observe that the distribution resulting from the standard 3DSI model is almost identical to the distribution from our model aside from the tail, which suggests that we can use the standard model to approximate the global degree sequence.
 The parameters for the standard model have been estimated as weighted averages over the communities with probabilities $p_i$ as weights.
-Overall, the results indicate that our model fits well to real network data, with the Gini-based $\rho_i$ estimation producing the high quality results with good tail estimates.
-As such, our model offers a unique possibility to analytically analyse the in-degree sequences of any network with the in-degrees of each community considered separately.
+Overall, the results indicate that our model fits well to real network data, with the Gini index-based $\rho_i$ estimation producing the high quality results with good tail estimates.
+The biggest discrepancy happens in high-degree nodes, which our model consistently overestimates.
+This effect may have many explanations, but in the context of citation networks the occurrence of ageing or attention decay seems the most likely.
+As our model does not take the attention decay into account, the overestimation is expected for large communities; the problem does not occur for the remaining clusters.

+Overall, our model offers a unique possibility to analytically analyse the in-degree sequences of any network with the in-degrees of each community considered separately.

 Table~\ref{tab:estimated-parameters} gives the estimated values of the parameters of our model for both networks.
 We observe that there is a large variance of $\hat{\rho}$ in a single network which confirms that different disciplines tend to cite papers with different ratios of accidentality-to-preferentiality.
+Our results regarding the Cora network confirm the observations made in~\cite{MROWINSKI2022101341}, where the authors showed that theoretical fields tend to be governed in larger part by accidental citations, while the applied fields have higher preferentiality.
+This effect is not clearly visible in our results on the DBLP authors dataset, which is likely caused by either different type of topology or large inequality in cluster sizes.